rstcloud/awesome-threat-actor-resources/README.md

 ## 📥 Contributions

-Feel free to open an issue ticke if you know of other high-quality, open threat actor databases or tracking initiatives.
+Feel free to open an issue ticket if you know of other high-quality, open threat actor databases or tracking initiatives.